Our Graduate Diploma in Interpreting is suited to fluent bilinguals seeking high level skills necessary to practice as professional interpreters.

 All practical components are informed by the theories of Interpreting, Translation, related disciplines and the results of current research.

-Subject to demand, the languages available are Arabic, Japanese, Korean, Mandarin, Spanish, Thai or Vietnamese.
+Subject to demand, the languages available are Arabic, Japanese, Korean, Mandarin, Persian (Farsi), Spanish or Vietnamese.

 This course is an Endorsed Qualification for the National Accreditation Authority for Translators and Interpreters (NAATI) at the Certified Interpreter level.